Tools for Courage, Connection & Confidence for Leaders Navigating Resistance & Change

 Core Competencies for Equity Leadership

 The toolkit is organized around the 10 Pillars of Equity Leadership.
-Each section describes the research findings and provides a case study, a vignette, and additional tools you can use for your own reflection or in your leadership practice.
+Each section of the toolkit describes the research findings and provides a case study, a vignette, and additional tools you can use for your own reflection or in your leadership practice.

-You are encouraged to adopt or adapt the tools, with attribution, to your context while maintaining the core intent: grounding leadership practice in clarity, care, and shared responsibility.
+You are encouraged to adopt, adapt, and use the tools, with attribution, to your context while maintaining the core intent: grounding leadership practice in clarity, care, and shared responsibility.

 The Soundtrack